-The waiver of documents will be confirmed in writing by the Economic Development Officer - Heritage Planning.
-In situations where documents and/or requirements are waived prior to the full or partial demolition of a structure, the applicant still must receive consent in writing from the Economic Development Officer - Heritage Planning, through the issuance of a heritage permit, and a demolition permit from the Building Division prior to commencing demolition.
+In situations where documents and/or requirements are waived prior to the full or partial demolition of a structure, the applicant still must receive consent in writing from the Economic Development Officer - Heritage Planning, through the issuance of a heritage permit, and a demolition permit from the Building and Septic Division prior to commencing demolition.
+For instances where public safety is at risk or there is an emergency, the waiver will be coordinated internally by the Chief Building Official.

-If a Heritage Permit is granted for the demolition of a structure, the applicant is then responsible for applying for a demolition permit from the City's Building Division and fulfilling any and all requirements under the Building Code Act and as required by the City's Building By-law, as amended, prior to the issuance of a demolition permit.
+If a Heritage Permit is granted for the demolition of a structure, the applicant is then responsible for applying for a demolition permit from the City's Building and Septic Division and fulfilling any and all requirements under the Building Code Act and as required by the City's Building By-law, as amended, prior to the issuance of a demolition permit.